marlonbarrios/llama-chat-demo/README.md

 1. **Select an AI Model**: Utilize the dropdown to select an AI model that fits the type of interaction you desire.
 2. **Engage with the AI**: Enter your queries or statements in the chat form and submit them to see the AI's response.
-3. **Upload Media**: Upload relevant files for specific discussions or analysis; the system will adapt to handle the media appropriately.
-4. **Adjust AI Settings**: Access the settings through the gear icon to modify the system's prompt, temperature, topP, and maximum tokens.
+3. **Adjust AI Settings**: Access the settings through the gear icon to modify the system's prompt, temperature, topP, and maximum tokens.

 ## Contributing